Table of contents

 Logging

-Worker lifecycle events (panics, restarts, backoff, timeouts) are logged via go-coldbrew/log:
+Supervisor-level lifecycle events (panics, restarts, backoff, timeouts) are logged via stdlib log/slog.
+If your application configures slog.SetDefault, these events flow through your handler:

 Metrics